Gary W. Cole, MD, FAAD

-Scalp seborrhea and dandruff do not cause permanent hair loss.
+Scalp seborrhea does not cause permanent hair loss.
 Often, scalp seborrhea doesn't even itch significantly.
 Seborrhea can appear during infancy, starting shortly after birth and lasting several months.
 It may affect the scalp ("cradle cap") or produce scaly plaques on the body.
-Adults of all ages may develop seborrhea, too, especially on the scalp and face.
+Seborrhea may occur at any age.

 Some people who have weakened immune systems, such as those on chemotherapy or those with HIV disease or certain neurological disorders, may have very severe seborrhea.
 It is important to emphasize, however, that seborrhea is a very common condition, affecting perhaps 5% of the population (with men predominating).
 The vast majority of those who have it are completely healthy and have no internal or immune problems.